vovaekb/activity_detector/README.md

 ROS package for detecting activity in a 3D scene.
 It uses Octree spatial change detector from PCL.
 The main idea: if a spatial change is registered in the point cloud, then it is considered as an activity.
 The activity is seen as completed if no change was detected during 15 seconds.

+Algorithm:
+- Removing NaN points from point cloud
+- Detecting spatial changes in point cloud
+- Removing outliers from a PointCloud

 ## Usage:
 Run ROS master:
 ```